KeyStarr/AlgoDsStudy/README.md

 2. it's a chance to get feedback should anyone like you decide to tell me exactly why my code is garbage (please, do!);
 3. even if no one looks, I feel your eyes on my back.
 That hopefully will drive me to push cleaner code more regularly.

-Over the years I've grown to think that algorithm and data structure problems are an impenetrable foe I cannot defeat, but recently I've found new tools that might actually crack it.
+Over the years I've grown to think that algorithm and data structure problems are an impenetrable foe I cannot defeat, but recently I've found new tools that I might actually crack it with.
 This is a very important challenge for me (coming of age, really), so, heh, let's see how this turns out.

 Thanks for stopping by, and may the HashMap be with you.